 Published on June 5, 2018

 Nora Tucker is looking forward to summer vacation in Wolf Creek–two months of swimming, popsicles, and brushing up on her journalism skills for the school paper.
 But when two inmates break out of the town’s maximum security prison, everything changes.
 Doors are locked, helicopters fly over the woods, and police patrol the school grounds.
 Worst of all, everyone is on edge, and fear brings out the worst in some people Nora has known her whole life.
-Even if the inmates are caught, she worries that home might never feel the same.
+Even if police catch the inmates, she worries that home might never feel the same.

 While the social issues are a solid, important part of the story, at its core, this is a tale of three girls who learn what it is to be friends.
 To take chances, to trust one another, to forgive, to put themselves in the other girls’ shoes.
-This is a great read for all those reasons.
+All those reasons make BREAKOUT a great read.

 Nora and Lizzie are from a small, rural, mostly white town (except for the prison, where a majority of the prisoners are black.).
 Elidee is black and new to the town.
 Two inmates from the prison escape: one black, one white.
 The story shows instances of racism and prejudice—most are fairly subtle, like one store owner only enforcing a rule about backpacks being held on the counter when a black customer enters the store.